carloshpds/BaseRepository/Projects/Web/AngularJS-FeatureScaffolding/README.md

 # English

+## Feature Scaffolding
+A scaffolding not based on framework's structure, but only on settings of the project, features and web components.

 ## Problems
-So you define your scaffolding according to your framework and what do you got?
+So you define your scaffolding according to your framework and what do you get?
 When we use BackboneJS you have an folder foreach struct: Models, Collections and Views.
 And when we use AngularJS is the same thing, but you have a folders for Controllers, another one for Directives, Factories etc...